Back to main

 Much of the early ATV-equipment for 23 cm used AM-modulated video, but the more modern FM-video means higher video quality.

-Time and frequencyFor simplex contacts, we use 1255 MHz with vertical polarization.
+Time and frequencyFor simplex contacts, we use 1255 MHz with horizontal polarization.
 We are mostly QRV late in the evenings.
 If you want a sked on ATV, then

 try calling any of us on 144.750 MHz FM (ATV Talkback) or on the R6x repeater.